Overview of Multiple Sclerosis (MS)

 - IV Therapy

-If you would like to learn more about the treatment, our approach, and the success we have had with autoimmune disorders, please schedule an appointment.
+If you would like to learn more about the management, our approach, and the success we have had with autoimmune disorders, please schedule an appointment.

-Learn more about how the Houston Wellness Clinic treats Multiple Sclerosis.Request Consultation
+Learn more about how the Houston Wellness Clinic manages Multiple Sclerosis.Request Consultation

 If we fill our hours with regrets of yesterday and with worries of tomorrow, we have no today in which to enjoy our existence.
 Seize the day, and take control of your health and life.
 How you are going to live those tomorrows will depend on how you act and choose today. - George Allibone M.D.